sailscastshq/docs.sailscasts.com/docs/pellicule/nuxt.md

 ## Nuxt Modules

 Any Nuxt module you've installed works in your video components.
 If you're using `@nuxtjs/tailwindcss`, your Tailwind classes render.
 If you're using `@pinia/nuxt`, your stores are available.
 The video renders inside your full Nuxt environment.

+## How It Works

+When you run `pellicule AppDemo`:

+1. Pellicule detects `nuxt.config.ts` and enters BYOS (Bring Your Own Server) mode
+2. It constructs the URL `http://localhost:3000/pellicule?component=AppDemo&fps=30&duration=150&width=1920&height=1080`
+3. The `/pellicule` page (injected by the module) loads `AppDemo.vue` from your `app/videos/` directory
+4. The page sets up Pellicule's frame injection (`useFrame`, `useVideoConfig`) and signals readiness
+5. Playwright screenshots each frame, advancing the frame counter between shots
+6. Frames are encoded to MP4 with FFmpeg